TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out style

-It's a stupid style of joke writing where you speak with less and less detail over time.
+It's a style of writing where you speak with less and less detail over time.

 ## Zoom out style

-It's a backwards fractal writing technique.
+It's a fractal writing technique.

-## Zoom out style

-It's zoom out style.

-## Zoom out style

-It's a style.

-## Zoom out style

-It's a style of zooming out.

-## Zoom out style

-It's a style of writing where you keep stepping back.

 <br>